hildenost/advent-of-code/2018/README.md

-# advent-of-code-2018
+# Advent of Code 2018
-Advent of code 2018 with solutions by me written in python 3
+[Advent of code 2018](https://adventofcode.com/2018) with solutions by me written in python 3

 ## What is Advent of code?
 [Advent of code](https://adventofcode.com/) is an advent calendar with new small programming puzzles each day.
 Created by Eric Wastl.